-The Alarm Off button allows the operator to acknowledge and mute any active system alarms.
+Lastly, the Alarm Off button allows the operator to acknowledge and mute any active system alarms.
 Acknowledging an alarm will mute the sound but will not clear the alarm from the display screen or the system.
 Each press of the button acknowledges only one alarm.
-Lastly, there is a switch to control the power to the lighting.